-How Does My Physical Health Impact my Emotional Wellbeing?
+How Does Your Physical Health Affect Your Emotional Health During Recovery?

 We must also understand that physical fitness is vital to our mental health.
 Many people lose sight of the importance of physical health and how it works in conjunction with our mental health.
 But realizing its importance is powerful in helping our lives stay positive as we journey through recovery.

 A lot of times, just a quick 10-minute walk can make you feel way better than before.
 Sometimes all it takes is getting out of the house and into the outdoors.
 Getting fresh air and feeling the sunshine, in conjunction with physical exertion, are a great recipe to help yourself feel the best that you can.

 Even tending to your garden can be enough to boost your mood and increase feelings of positivity.
 Combine that with a proper diet, full of nutritious and healthy food, and you can increase that even more.
 There are a ton of different kinds of food that we need to take in to help our bodies work as efficiently as they can.

 Essential fats, proteins, carbohydrates, minerals, vitamins, and water are integral parts of living a healthy life.
 Each of these things keeps your body oiled like a well-tuned machine, and encourages clear positive thinking.

 This also means that a physical condition can cause you to suffer, mentally.
 If you are a smoker, it can really cause damage to your health.
 Obviously, we all know about the physical issues that it can cause.
 Still, those issues will then spill over into our mental health as well.
 This shows the relationship between physical and mental health.

 The nicotine in cigarettes can cause an imbalance in the chemicals in your brain.
 In the short term, nicotine can boost dopamine production in your brain, and dopamine is a chemical that influences positive feelings.
 But, in the long-run, nicotine will shut down the natural dopamine factories in our brains.